kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 </div>

 Industry appears to be taking an incremental approach to improving rollover stability over time.
-This is markedly clear in the SUV segment.
+This is most clearly visible in the SUV segment.
 In the 1970s a typical SUV would have an SSF of approximately 1.1.
-Today, the expectation would be around 1.2 or greater.
-A similar observation could be made for cars.
+In the 2010s, the expectation is 1.2 or greater.
+A similar observation can be made for cars.
 This is great news for road safety and rollover prevention.

 | Decade | Avg.
 SSF, Cars [-] | Avg.
 SSF, Trucks [-] |
 | ------ | ------------------ | -------------------- |